onurcangnc/CI-CD_SAST_Mobile_Analyze/README.md

 ## GitHub Actions Workflow
 The workflow defined in `.github/workflows/sast.yml` runs on every push or pull request to the `main` branch.
 It expects an APK named `app.apk` in the repository and performs the following steps:

 1. Install required tools (JADX and Python packages).
+The workflow unsets common proxy variables before installing Python dependencies to avoid pip failures.
 2. Decompile the APK to `build/decompiled`.
 3. Scan the decompiled source for secrets using `detect-secrets` and generate a baseline.
 4. Run `scripts/security_check.py` to check for security features like root detection, emulator checks (Genymotion included), debugger detection, Frida detection, and SSL pinning.